rasman/rasman/README.md

-- 👋 Hi, I’m @rasman
+- Hi, I’m @rasman
-Anesthesiologist, Engineer, Disrupter
+- I'm an Anesthesiologist, an Engineer and a Disrupter

 <!---
 rasman/rasman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.